 Available vehicle categories: Cars & Estates, Sports Cars & Convertibles, 4x4s, Vans & Trucks

 To help you get the most out of your car rental in Malaga, our Málaga-Costa del Sol Airport branch remains open 24-hours a day while the María Zambrano Station office has extended opening hours and a 24-hour return facility.
-A quick online price comparison shows you that our rental rates are very competitive with affordable prices across all vehicle categories, so book now by calling our reservation number, going online or with our Sixt app.
+A quick comparison of our various vehicle categories shows that our rental rates are very affordable, so book now by calling our reservation number, going online or with our Sixt app.
 We aim to have your chosen car hire available at collection but cannot guarantee to provide specific models.
 Our friendly and knowledgeable customer service advisors are always on hand to assist regardless of whether you are in Malaga for one weekend or a few weeks.

 Our Malaga rental fleet is designed to suit every visitor, whether you are travelling for business or leisure and whatever your group size and budget.
 Compact family saloons or comfortable minibuses are ideal for exploring central Malaga, while 4x4s are perfect if you plan on visiting the mountains that form the citys impressive backdrop.
 Beautiful coastal roads run through Malaga and there is no better way to cruise these than in the luxury of a sports car or convertible.
 Our fleet contains premium brands such as models from BMW, Porsche, Audi and Mercedes-Benz.
 Malaga contains a sometimes bewildering mix of narrow cobbled streets, but when you hire a car with a Sat Nav city-centre driving is easy.
 Other extras in our range include unlimited mileage, insurance top-ups and additional driver options, while child seats make for family-friendly holidays.
 We are also happy to welcome younger customers under 25 who wish to rent a vehicle in Malaga.